Top 12 Home Care Aide Skills to Put on Your Resume

 2. First Aid

-First aid is the immediate assistance given to any person suffering from either a minor or serious illness or injury, with care provided to preserve life, prevent the condition from worsening, or to promote recovery.
-For a Home Care Aide, it involves basic emergency interventions until professional medical help can be obtained.
+First aid is the immediate assistance given to a person with illness or injury to preserve life, prevent the condition from worsening, and promote recovery.
+For a Home Care Aide, it covers basics like wound care, choking response, burns, minor fractures, and stabilizing until medical help can take over.

 Why It's Important